uber/cadence/docs/06_javaclient/01_quick_start.md

 Query result as JSON:
 3
 ```
-One limitation of the query is that it requires a worker process running beecause it is executing callback code.
+One limitation of the query is that it requires a worker process running because it is executing callback code.
 An interesting feature of the query is that it works for completed workflows as well.
 Let's complete the workflow by sending "Bye" and query it.
 ```bash
 cadence: docker run --network=host --rm ubercadence/cli:master --do test-domain workflow signal --workflow_id "HelloQuery" --name "HelloWorld::updateGreeting" --input \"Bye\"